 Windowing in Alerts provides a solution for creating custom policies to monitor user activity within a given time period at a set threshold.
 For example, you may want to be alerted when users fail to login to their account more than 5 times within a 30 minute window outside of your company’s IP address.
 This could be a tell-tale sign that their account is compromised.

 Currently, Windowing is available in Login Activity-based Alerts for Box, Dropbox, Google, Salesforce, and Okta.
-More Connectors and alert types will be added in the future.
+More integrations and alert types will be added in the future.
 To use Windowing in your Alerts, please navigate to the Alerts Manager section and select a Login Activity-based Alert template.